BleuBleu/FamiStudio/README.md

 # FamiStudio NES Music Editor
 FamiStudio is a very simple NES Music editor.
 It is designed to match the feature set of [FamiTone2](https://shiru.untergrund.net/code.shtml "FamiTone2"), a popular audio library among NES homebrew developers.

-This could serve as a basis to extend to add support for modified/unofficial FamiTone versions (3 and 4) or to add support for more effects, or audio expansion chips.
+This could serve as a basis to extend to add support for modified/unofficial FamiTone versions (3 and 4, by nesdoug for example), add support for more effects, or audio expansion chips.
 I have no intention of doing such a thing but you are welcome to.
-I want to keep this reference version simple and on-par with FamiTone2.
+I plan to keep this reference version simple and on-par with FamiTone2.

 Features:
 - Modern DAW-style UI with sequencer and piano roll